-A joint commissioning OD workshop was held in May 2019, to refresh/reset ways of working and agree a new joint commissioning work plan, for the emerging place-based ICS arrangements.
+A new joint commissioning work plan was developed in 2019, for the emerging place-based ICS arrangements.
 The workplan includes updating the LD s75 pooled budget, developing an approach to integrated personal budgets, improving CHC systems/processes for jointly funded cases, commissioning plans for the NHS community services redesign programme, and the future of the health and social care protocol.
+Again, much of this work is currently being recovered post Covid-19 suspension.